MizMaa is the combination of two Hebrew words: Mizrach and Maarav – which means East and West.

 Applbaum serves as a Senior Advisor to the Mayor of Jerusalem for Public Private Partnerships.
 He also serves as the Chief Evangelist for Radius Technologies, a leading company in the predictive analytics market.
 Applbaum currently serves also as a member of the board of directors of KILI Technologies, and SecureKey Technologies.
 He is an advisor to EIGHT VC Partners and Owl Ventures.
 His philanthropic involvements include serving on the board of directors of the California Israel Chamber of Commerce, The Western Wall Heritage Foundation, the Shalem Institute, the American Action Network, and the Republican Jewish Coalition.
 Mr. Applbaum recently joined the Board of Trustees of the Asia Society.
 He is also a member of the Young Presidents Organization.

 Catherine K.C.
-Leung is Co-Founder and General Partner of MizMaa Ventures.
-She is currently a board member of Twiggle, Corephotonics (sold to Samsung), Aurora Labs, Orca, Allegro.ai, Coronet, Vayavision and Resolution Games.
+Leung is Co-Founder and Partner of MizMaa Ventures.
+She is currently a board member of Twiggle, Corephotonics (sold to Samsung), Aurora Labs, Orca, Allegro.ai and Vayavision (sold to Leddartech).
 Prior to MizMaa Ventures, Catherine was an investment banker for twenty years and last served as Vice Chairman of Asia Investment Banking at JP Morgan where she led with a focus of Greater China.
 Under her leadership, JP Morgan was named Best Investment Bank in Hong Kong for eight consecutive years.
 She has advised clients in marquee IPO’s, mergers and acquisitions, debt and derivative transactions.
 She was named Top 20 Women in Finance by Finance Asia in 2011.